wangonya/wangonya.com/content/blog/getting-started-with-pytest.md

 ```

 You'll notice that our test function name begins with the word _test_.
-That's how pytest discoveres test methods.
-Also, :
+That's how pytest discovers test methods.
+Also:

 - Test files should be named `test_<something>.py` or
   `<something>_test.py`